-Kristina specialises in Children Act cases, appearing at all levels of the family court including the High Court and the Court of Appeal.
+Kristina specialises in Children Act cases, appearing at all levels of the family court including the Court of Appeal.
 She undertakes first instance hearings and appeals and regularly appears in the High Court.

 Kristina has a particular interest in Public Law cases and represents Local Authorities, parents, extended family members and children acting either through their Guardian or who have separate representation by their own solicitor.
-She has significant experience in care cases involving non-accidental injuries, sexual abuse, chronic neglect and in representing parents and children with serious psychological difficulties, including a history of self harming, and in acting for parents with compromised functioning, including where the Official Solicitor is involved.
+She has significant experience in care cases including baby death, non-accidental injuries, sexual abuse, chronic neglect and in representing parents and children with serious psychological difficulties, including a history of self harming and acting for parents with compromised functioning, including where the Official Solicitor is involved.

-Kristina’s experience covers the full range of private law applications, with a particular interest in intractable disputes, involving the appointment of Rule 16.4 Guardians.
-She deals with complex residence and contact applications, including cases involving serious domestic violence, complicated psychological evidence and removal of children from the jurisdiction.
+Kristina’s experience also covers the full range of Private Law applications, with a particular interest in intractable disputes, involving the appointment of Rule 16.4 Guardians.
+She deals with complex child arrangements applications including cases involving serious domestic abuse, complicated psychological evidence and removal of children from the jurisdiction.

-Kristina has an established reputation for tactical preparation, forensic analysis of complex medical evidence and excellent client care, being known for her sensitive, down-to-earth yet robust attitude.
+Kristina has an established reputation for tactical preparation, forensic analysis of complex medical evidence and excellent client care.
+She is known for her sensitive, down-to-earth yet robust attitude.

 Other aspects of Kristina’s practice include presenting lectures and training seminars to solicitors, local authorities and other child protection professionals.

-Kristina has been appointed a Member of the Development Board of the Institute of Advanced Study at Durham University and was Chair of Trustees of the Junior Common Room of Trevelyan College, Durham University for the duration of JCR independence.
+Kristina has been appointed a Member of the Development Board of the Institute of Advanced Study at Durham University.